AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/view-hours-fte-user-view-resource-planner.md

 content-type: reference
 product-area: resource-management;user-management
 navigation-topic: resource-planning
-title: View Available, Planned, and Actual Hours or FTE in the Resource Planner when using the User view
+title: View Available, Planned, and Actual Hours or FTE in the Resource Planner when Using the User View
 description: View Available, Planned, and Actual Hours or FTE in the Resource Planner when using the User viewPlanning" in the RP" - maybe "budgeting resources in the RP" or "Managing Resources in the RP." etc... - or might need to be repurposed from another POV?!)"
-author: Alina
+author: LIsa
 feature: Resource Management
 exl-id: 6b532aa2-435f-4fda-b7ce-abe0a785638f
 ---